Start Your Career

 We offer both W-2 and 1099.
 W-2 employees get benefits (health insurance, 401k, malpractice with tail coverage, paid licensure, paid CME).
 1099 contractors get a higher hourly rate and control their own benefits.
 Either structure gives you job security through volume and reputation, not through institutional politics.

 The process is designed to move in days, not months.
-Hardware ships after you sign, licenses and credentials move in parallel, and your Rad Advisor is assigned early.
+Hardware ships after you sign, licenses and credentials move in parallel, and your Rad Mentor is assigned early.
 Your first cases are mentored, and pace ramps based on readiness.

 Your Career.
 Your Terms.
 Start Now.